Eurovision Young Musicians 2006

-Andreas Brantelid of Sweden won the contest, with Norway and Russia placing second and third respectively.
+The winner was cellist Andreas Brantelid representing Sweden, with trumpeter Tine Thing Helseth representing Norway placing second, and pianist Dmitry Mayboroda representing Russia placing third.

 Location

 Rathausplatz, Vienna was the host location of the Eurovision Young Musicians 2006 final.

-Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2006 edition of the Eurovision Young Musicians final.
-The Konzerthaus, a concert hall in Vienna, Austria, hosted the semi-final round.
-The Konzerthaus previously hosted the contest in 1998.
+Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2006 edition of Eurovision Young Musicians final.
+Schubert Hall in the Konzerthaus, a concert hall in Vienna, Austria, hosted the semi-final round.
+The Great Hall of Konzerthaus previously hosted the contest in 1998.

 Format

 Actor Michael Ostrowski in his role as Schallbert "Sillety" Gilet was the host of the 2006 contest.
 The interval act included performances of several Mozart pieces by the host, and other invited artists.

-Results
+Participants and results

 Semi-final

 Broadcasters from eighteen countries took part in the semi-final round of the 2006 contest, of which seven qualified to the televised grand final.